 - Slide film 6-8 stops

-The Nikon F3 uses 35mm film that is sold in canisters.
-In addition, it’s the best-selling film format and occasionally described as 135 film.
+The Nikon F3 takes 35mm film that comes in metal canisters.
+It’s also the most popular film format and sometimes called 135 film.

-One of the marvelous things about film is that you can change the film you use and get a completely different look to your photos.
+One of the marvelous things about film is that you can change the film you work with and get a fresh look to your pictures.

 DX Coded Film

-All commercially available 35mm film sold today has a DX code.
-This lets electronically controlled cameras to auto-detect and set the ISO of the film canister put in the camera.
+Just about all new 35mm film made these days has a DX code.
+This lets cameras to auto detect and set the ISO of the canister put in the camera.

 Nikon F3 Resources